UN report says Ethiopia's war marked by 'extreme brutality'

 The investigation breaks little new ground and confirms in general the abuses described by witnesses throughout the war.
 But it gives little sense of scale, saying only that the more than 1,300 rapes reported to authorities are likely far fewer than the real number.

-Despite the report’s shortcomings, the prime minister’s office said in a statement that it “clearly established the claim of genocide as false and utterly lacking of any factual basis.”
-The Ethiopian Human Rights Commission chief Daniel Bekele said the investigation didn’t identify violations amounting to genocide, but the U.N. didn’t go that far.
+Despite the report’s shortcomings, Abiy’s office said in a statement that it “clearly established the claim of genocide as false and utterly lacking of any factual basis.”
+Ethiopian Human Rights Commission chief Daniel Bekele said the investigation didn’t identify violations amounting to genocide.

+Michelle Bachelet, the U.N. high commissioner for human rights, acknowledged the investigators didn’t turn up enough evidence to characterize “disturbing suggestions of ethnically motivated violence” as signs of possible genocide, but did say such allegations warranted further investigation.

 The prime minister’s statement noted “serious reservations” about the report but claimed it laid “sinister allegations to rest.”
 And it acknowledged the need to “redouble our efforts” to hold perpetrators accountable.
 A high-level task force will be formed, it said.